Overview of Sports at GIS

 Over the years, we have had the privilege of hosting sports clinics taught by professional athletes.
 These clinics usually occur on short notice and although we try to avoid scheduling conflicts, it sometimes can't be avoided.

 In February, farmers begin burning their fields in preparation for planting season.
 This greatly affects the air quality in Chiang Mai and affects outside activities.
 The air quality is consistently monitored by the school and the Athletic Department to ensure the safety of our students.
 If any changes occur (i.e. game cancellations, change in location of practice, etc.) we will let you know as soon as possible.
+You can also look at the AQI index on our policies page.

 GIS is a part of two conferences: